panastasiadist/Sliflow.js/docs/guide/getting-started.md

   shown above is not necessary but recommended, especially if the height reserved by the slide's content is unequal.
   Read the [Core Concepts](/guide/core-concepts) section for more information.
 - All classes, except for **`sliflow-cover`**, are required.
 The aforementioned class is a utility class bundled by Sliflow.
 It makes an image fill a slide's available space.
-Read the [Utilities](/guide/utilities) section for more information.
+Read the [Utility Classes](/guide/utility-classes) section for more information.
 - The width of a slider depends on the Slider's available horizontal space or any applied CSS rules.
   :::